Gizmodiat/AMANDE/README.md

 `P_Out-Corr`: inverse-variance weighted P-value after outlier(s) removal.
 `Distortion_Test_P`: distorsion test P-value.
 Can be empty if the outlier test does not detect which IV(s) is/are outlier(s).

+_**Details of analysis**_

-Subfolders of AMANDE contain input files for each package, and output files generated (for example the inverse-variance weighted and Egger regression plots as .pdf files for Mendelian Randomizations analysis, or lists of outliers (if identified) for MR-PRESSO).
+The subfolders of AMANDE contain input files for each package, and the output files generated (for example the inverse-variance weighted and Egger regression plots as '.pdf' files for Mendelian Randomizations, or a list of outliers (if identified) for MR-PRESSO).

-The subfolders 'IVs' details the pruning of instrumental variables, including potential IVs, list of IVs...
+The subfolders 'IVs' provides details about the pruning of instrumental variables, including potential IVs, list of IVs...
 _**In case of error during pruning, pay attention to the 'log_SNPClip.txt' file to check if it is due to a LDlink server error**_

+_Please note that the harmonization is performed after the instrumental variables pruning, so for input files used by the packages.
+Data about instrumental variables in the 'IVs' folders are thus not harmonized._